How to Create Sustainable DEI Programs at Your Company

 One of the major upsides to mature DEI programs is a rise in workforce satisfaction.
-Employees feel more contented when their C-suite, human resources team, and people managers work in tandem to hire more members of underrepresented groups and create a more inclusive environment.

 It’s not just existing staff that’ll appreciate a sustained commitment to inclusivity.
 Numbers suggest that job seekers are looking for evidence of diversity at work and that success can be compounded.

-Proof of this can be found in Glassdoor’s annual Diversity and Inclusion Survey , which found four in five minority applicants count a diverse workforce as a deciding factor when evaluating an employer.
+Proof of this can be found in Glassdoor’s annual Diversity and Inclusion Survey, which found four in five minority applicants count a diverse workforce as a deciding factor when evaluating an employer.

-Develop dedicated DEI programs around training
+Developing dedicated DEI programs around training

 One-off diversity workshops aren’t enough anymore.
 In fact, they’re viewed as doing the bare minimum by employees.
 As a group of researchers publishing in the Harvard Business Review put it:

-- “Virtually all Fortune 500 companies offer diversity training to their employees … even when the training is beneficial, the effects may not last after the program ends.”
+“Virtually all Fortune 500 companies offer diversity training to their employees … even when the training is beneficial, the effects may not last after the program ends.”

-In order for anti-bias training to actually work, it needs to be reinforced regularly.
+• In order for anti-bias training to actually work, it needs to be reinforced regularly.
 The efficacy of a one-off workshop drops off as time goes on, and subconscious biases can resurface.

 The University of Buffalo’s Katerina Bezrukova studied 40 years’ worth of DEI training results, and also found that “over time … attitudes regressed to what they were before the training.”